1m1-github/FairEnterprise/README.md

 # FairEnterprise
 provides a service in exchange for a fee

-## Fair means...
+## for something to be valued *fair*ly means...
-+ the information used for the decision is maximized
++ valuation under maximal information
 + synonym of fairest

 ## FairDAO